RobWiederstein/my-hugo-blog/content/post/2021-02-19-ten-tips-to-working-with-go-templates/index.md

 ---
-title: Ten Tips to Working with Go Templates
+title: Primer on Working with Go Templates
 author: Rob Wiederstein
 date: '2021-02-19'
-slug: ten-tips-to-working-with-go-templates
+slug: primer-on-working-with-go-templates
 categories:
   - go
   - hugo
 tags: []
-draft: true
+draft: no
 toc: yes
+image: go-logo.jpg
+caption: Go is the templating language behind HUGO.
+summary:  Knowing a little bit about the go templating language will help you understand the syntax of layout templates in HUGO.
 ---

 {{< table_of_contents >}}